 Floors including Sub-floors

 Repair Category 1

-Notes No significant defects evident.

-It is not unusual to discover areas of past water spillage when floor coverings are removed in kitchen and bathroom compartments, revealing the need for further repair and maintenance work.
+Notes It is not unusual to discover areas of past water spillage when floor coverings are removed in kitchen and bathroom compartments, revealing the need for further repair and maintenance work.
+No significant defects evident.
+There are areas of creaky flooring.

 Internal Joinery and Kitchen Fittings

-Repair Category 1
+Repair Category

 Notes No significant defects evident.